Saevon/saevon.github.io/README.md

 * [ ] Publish script needs to checkout the full repository including the assets folder, which is annoying
 * [ ] Merge markdown Alerts and admonitions?
 * [ ] Header Permalinks need to be enabled
+* [ ] `.print-only` is broken.
+Fix it, then have the sitename appear in articles when printing (but not in the pdf name)

 ## License